Released: 24th September 2001

 As the title suggests, this version of One For Sorrow was created to help launch Steps in America and appeared on the soundtrack to Drive Me Crazy back in 1999.
 It was a massive coup for the group, and Jive Records really put effort into making it happen for them with a support slot on Britney Spears’ first headline tour and a Disney Channel in Concert show.
 Whether One For Sorrow needed a remix to sell it in America is another matter entirely, but this was not, as it may have appeared, an attempt to misrepresent Steps.
 Taking the Tony Moran US Remix in the context of the movie soundtrack, where the other major single from it – (You Drive Me) Crazy (The Stop Remix!) – had also been significantly revised, it’s difficult to argue that this wasn’t an inspired move.
 However, there was limited use for it outside of America at that point.
 It was two years later in the run-up to the release of Step’s career-retrospective Gold – The Greatest Hits when the opportunity arose to dig deep into their back-catalogue and turn the spotlight onto one of their best-loved hits by attaching it as a double-A side to Chain Reaction.

-It is reasonable to conclude that a degree of the melancholy and feeling has been sacrificed since this is a more functional reading of One For Sorrow.
-But realistically what was Tony Moran to do?
+It is reasonable to conclude that a degree of melancholy and feeling has been sacrificed since this is a more functional reading of One For Sorrow.
+But realistically, what was Tony Moran to do?
 The source material was only a year old at that point.
-It didn’t need remastering and was perfectly-composed to realise Pete Waterman’s “ABBA on speed” vision.
+It didn’t need remastering and was perfectly composed to realise Pete Waterman’s “ABBA on speed” vision.
 Coming at it from a completely different angle was the only real option.
-All of this might have been objectionable had there been any attempt to re-write Steps history with the Tony Moran US Remix, but that was never the case here.
+All of this might have been objectionable had there been any attempt to rewrite Steps history with the Tony Moran US Remix, but that was never the case here.
 This version remained – for all intents and purposes – a curio.
 Even their American greatest hits included the radio edit over the remix.

 Paired as a double-A side with Chain Reaction, the track peaked at #2 in the UK.
 However, far from begrudging the fact that the song once again missed out on the top spot, it was entirely fitting that as part of their greatest hits campaign, One For Sorrow should return to the same position that it reached three years earlier, neatly bringing their narrative full circle.
 Indeed, it was a relief that the Tony Moran US Remix had finally been a genuine hit in its own right because this version of the song was too good to have remained buried in the archives.
-And we should not overlook the success of the track in America; it wasn’t huge by any stretch of the imagination, peaking at #38 on the Billboard Hot Dance Club Play chart.
+The track’s success in America should not be overlooked either; it wasn’t huge by any stretch of the imagination, peaking at #38 on the Billboard Hot Dance Club Play chart.
 But that – coupled with the Britney Spears tour – saw their debut album (a hybrid of Step One and Steptacular) peak at #79 and sell 200,000 copies.
-Steps’ image and sound was not one necessarily optimised to cross the Atlantic, but through tenacity and hard work, they still managed to build a modest profile there.
+Steps’ image and sound was not necessarily optimised to cross the Atlantic, but through tenacity and hard work, they still managed to build a modest profile there.

 What’s great about One For Sorrow (Tony Moran US Remix) is that it exists comfortably alongside the original because they strive to do very different things.
 This version cuts its own path at every turn as it re-frames Steps aesthetically and visually through the lens of their American counterparts, providing a fascinating glimpse at what the group could have been like in a parallel universe.